|

 Pulmonary rehabilitation is designed to help people with chronic lung problems.
 A typical pulmonary rehabilitation course includes:

-• A physical exercise programme, carefully tailored to each individual
+- A gentle physical exercise programme, carefully tailored to each individual

-If you are not offered a course when you feel that you could benefit from one, then you should contact your nearest British Lung Foundation Breathe Easy support group and join with them in pressing for greater access to pulmonary rehabilitation for people with COPD.
+If you are not offered a course when you feel that you could benefit from one, then you should contact the British Lung Foundation Helpline on 08458 50 50 20 for advice on how to contact your PCT or to press for greater access to pulmonary rehabilitation.

 You may want to ask your doctor or nurse some of the following questions: